deepsquare-io/ClusterFactory/web/docs/guides/999-develop-apps.md

 To write a Helm application, we need to generalize the values (by using `example.com` as domain for example).
-The "overlay" values will be stored either inside the Helm application or inside a Git repository.
+The "overlay" values will be stored either inside a Git repository, more precisely, inside a fork.

-For [DeepSquare](https://deepsquare.io), we've been storing the values inside the Argo CD `Application` files.
-If we need to track these values inside Git, we can use the `App of Apps` pattern.

 The Helm application must be available on a publicly accessible Git or Helm repository.

 The example for xCAT is stored inside [`helm/xcat`](https://github.com/SquareFactory/ClusterFactory-CE/tree/main/helm/xcat).

-## 4. Writing the Argo CD Application
+## 4. Writing the Argo CD Application and custom values

 After writing the Helm Chart, you can write the Argo CD `Application`.

 The example for xCAT is stored inside [`argo/provisioning/apps`](https://github.com/SquareFactory/ClusterFactory-CE/blob/main/argo.example/provisioning/apps/xcat-app.yml).

+The custom values are stored inside the `helm/xcat` directory.
+If the Helm application is not a Git repository, it's better to use the [subchart pattern by using helm dependencies](https://github.com/argoproj/argocd-example-apps/blob/master/helm-dependency/README.md).

 ## 5. Testing on the Kubernetes cluster